JJ Jones (Skins): Series 3

 In JJ's centric episode, his autism and his temperament are made clear.
-He regularly attends a clinic where he requires heavy medication, here he also expresses his fury at Effy's manipulation of both Freddie and Cook.
+He regularly attends a clinic where he requires heavy medication.
 At the clinic, he meets Emily who is receiving counselling, and the two discuss their woes outside the clinic.
 She confides to him about her homosexuality, and he in turn confesses his desire to be normal, shocking her with the number of drugs he has been prescribed.
 He also expresses his fury that the friendship he had shared with Freddie and Cook has been destroyed the love triangle caused by Effy.
-At Emily's urging, he stands up to Freddie over his treatment of him, accidentally revealing Emily's homosexuality to her twin sister Katie in the process.
+He and Emily visit Freddie, in which they walk in on him having sex with Katie, and JJ accidentally reveals Emily's homosexuality to Katie.
+Freddie refuses to make up with Cook and tells JJ to choose between the two.

+JJ tries to call Cook, but hears Cook on the phone having sex with a girl who JJ assumes is Effy.
 He then confronts Effy about her role in destroying a friendship he prized so much and confesses his love for her.
-Effy, seeing the impact she has had on his life, is apologetic and suggests they become friends, and is hurt when he coldly refuses.
-When he goes to confront Cook, he accidentally discovers that he is continuing his affair with Pandora, though he does not reveal this to anyone else.
+Effy says that she has not seen Cook in days, but seeing the impact she has had on JJ's life, is apologetic and suggests they become friends, but he refuses.
+When he goes to confront Cook, he discovers that the girl he had sex with earlier is in fact Pandora, though he does not reveal this to anyone else.
 Seeing that Cook is, like Freddie, indifferent to his own feelings, JJ explodes at him over it.
 Cook, moved by this, gives him a hug and invites him to buy drugs, which subsequently gets busted.
-Cook and JJ escape and Cook, desperate for drugs, takes JJ's new medication on JJ's suggestion.
-JJ, however, did this because he knew that the drug is designed to both calm someone down and make them more honest.
-As a result, at a party Cook settles into a relaxed state, which surprises the gang, and reveals his affair with Pandora, which Pandora's boyfriend Thomas overhears.
+After they escape, JJ goads Cook into taking his new medication, because he knew that the drug is designed to both calm someone down and make them more honest.
+As a result, when the gang are at a party, Cook settles into a relaxed state, which surprises the gang, and reveals his affair with Pandora, which Pandora's boyfriend Thomas overhears.
 Cook also reveals Effy loves Freddie.
-JJ leaves the party and finds a distraught Emily whom he allows her to stay at his place after her argument with Katie.
+JJ leaves the party and finds a distraught Emily, who says JJ did her a favour by outing her to Katie, though; nevertheless, she is afraid to go home and face her, so JJ allows her to stay at his house for the night.
 She in turn offers to take his virginity which JJ nervously accepts, and the two have sex.
-The next morning he introduces Emily to his mother (portrayed by Juliet Cowan) who is relieved to see that her son finally made a good friend.
+The next morning he introduces Emily to his mother (portrayed by Juliet Cowan) who is relieved to see that her son has finally made a new friend.